cyclus/cyclus.github.com/source/user/tutorial/add_reg_inst.rst

 Since these are all archetypes, no matter what library they're from, we must include them into the the Archetypes block that we already have.
-Using the template on the `Understanding Archetypes <https://fuelcycle.org/user/tutorial/add_arche.html>`_page, append two ``spec`` blocks into the Archetypes block for the variables listed in the table below.
+Using the template on the `Understanding Archetypes <https://fuelcycle.org/user/tutorial/add_arche.html>`_ page, append two ``spec`` blocks into the Archetypes block for the variables listed in the table below.

 +-------------+-------------+------------------+